Eurovision Young Musicians 1986: Format

 The final took place on 27 May 1986, beginning at 20:30 CET (19:30 UTC).

 Anette Faaborg was the host of the 1986 contest.
 Each participating country were able to send male or female artists who were no older than 19 years of age, to represent them by playing a classical piece of their choice, accompanied by the Danish Radio Symphony Orchestra under the leadership of Hans Graf.
 The winner and runner-up of the previous edition, Isabelle van Keulen and Olli Mustonen respectively, performed "Suite Italienne" during the interval.

-Results
+Participants and results

 Preliminary round

 Broadcasters from fifteen countries took part in the preliminary round of the 1986 contest, of which five qualified to the televised grand final.
 The following participants failed to qualify.